gooddata/ui-sdk-examples/vanillajs/README.md

 The bundle can be created using the `vanilla.js` file in the `create-bundle` folder, simply by running:

-1. `yarn && yarn bundle` or `npm install && npm bundle`
+1. `yarn && yarn dist` or `npm install && npm dist`
 2. `cp './dist/gooddata_react_components_bundle.js' './demo/gooddata_react_components_bundle.js'`
 3. `cp './node_modules/@gooddata/react-components/styles/css/main.css './demo/gooddata_react_components_bundle.css'`

 ### Running the demo locally

-If you want to run demo on your localhost, make sure you comment out `GDRC.gooddata.config.setCustomDomain('https://whitelabeling.gooddata.com');` in `demo/index.html` and then run:
+Make sure to have access to https://whitelabeling.gooddata.com/.

 1. `yarn demo`

+Visit https://localhost:3000/account.html to log in.
+If redirected away, delete cookies or use anonymous browser window.

 ### Setting up CORS